Kornelijus/blueprints-rs/README.md

+# blueprints-rs

-# My blueprints for new Rust projects
+My blueprints for new Rust projects.
+Used with `cargo-generate`.